Comment on page

 Botto's Art Engine

-Botto makes use of a combination of software models called Stable Diffusion, VQGAN + CLIP, GPT-3, voting, and a number of other models and custom augmentations.
-The generative models are the largest neural network architectures publicly available in the world and have analyzed millions of works of art, faces, animals, objects, images, artistic movements, poems, prose, essays, etc. They have been trained on more content than any human being could study in their lifetime.
+Botto makes use of a combination of software models called Stable Diffusion, Kandinsky, VQGAN + CLIP, GPT-3, voting, and a number of other models and custom augmentations.
+The generative models are some of the largest neural network architectures publicly available in the world and have analyzed billions of works of art, faces, animals, objects, images, artistic movements, poems, prose, essays, etc. They have been trained on more content than any human being could study in their lifetime.

 These models give Botto the highest amount of latent space to work with and therefore the most possible variation of different styles and themes without being locked into a single area.

 The machine creates its images based on text prompts generated by an algorithm.
 These prompts are a combination of random words and phrases.
-The prompt is then sent to Stable Diffusion and VQGAN + CLIP, two generative models that Botto uses.
+The prompt is then sent to Botto's text-to-image models.
+There are currently 4 models: VQGAN + CLIP, Stable Diffusion v1.5 and v2.1, and Kandinsky v2.1.

 There are an infinite number of possible prompts and possible images.
 These models bridge textual and visual information, and can even be "empathic" and know what kind of emotional associations humans have in connection with imagery or text.
 The DAO may also decide to add a theme that Botto has proposed, in which case the theme is injected into every prompt.

 Given all the different possible outputs, Botto needs direction to develop its artistic talent.
 That is where voting comes in: Botto will adjust its prompts based on what it thinks will be more likely to get popular results.

-This process runs through 300 prompts a day, generating images with a range of styles.
+This process runs through 300 prompts a day, generating as much as 8-10k images with a range of styles every week.
 From that set, the engine uses a “taste-model” (also trained by the votes of the DAO) that pre-selects 350 images each week to be presented to the community to vote on each new round, which start every Tuesday at 2200 CET / 1600 EST / 1300 PST.